QueirozNathan/Front-End-Test-Internit/README.md

 ## O que era o Projeto? // What was the project?

 Basicamente, tudo o que eu precisava fazer era construir uma página única simples que tivesse algumas interações e precisava ser responsiva.
-Vou colocar algumas imagens abaixo que mostra onde eu consegui chegar.
+Vou colocar algumas imagens abaixo que mostram onde eu consegui chegar.

-Basically, all i needed to do was build and simple single page that had some interactions and needed to be responsive.
+Basically, all i needed to do was build a simple single page that had some interactions and needed to be responsive.
 I will put some images bellow that shows where i get.

 <img src="/prints/Home-page.png"/>